Requirements Analysis & Ensuring Stakeholder Satisfaction

 ProjectManager Gives You Complete Control

 ProjectManager is a great tool for making a requirements management plan.
-For starters, you can put the requirements as you collect them from the stakeholders into the software and then attach it to a task, amending it as more requirements come in.
+For starters, you can put the requirements as you collect them from the stakeholders into the software and then attach them to a task, amending it as more requirements come in.
 All the documentation can be attached to these tasks and any comments are also collected, so if there are any questions about specific requirements, they can be clarified at the task level.

 ProjectManager's task list

 Beyond the requirements analysis, when creating the project plan, our online Gantt chart gives project managers greater control over meeting the stakeholders’ requirements.
 For example, tasks might be dependent upon each other, in that one cannot start until another has been completed.
-Such task dependencies can be linked so that there is no risk that teams are left idle or bottlenecks choke the schedule.
+Such task dependencies can be linked so that there’s no risk that teams are left idle or bottlenecks choke the schedule.

 Live Data for Managing Changing Requirements

 As noted earlier, change is part of any project plan.
 ProjectManager makes those changes easy to apply with our online Gantt chart.
 On the timeline, each task is defined by a line from its start date to its end date.
-If those change over the course of the project, all the project manager needs to do is click on the date, drag and drop it to the new date.
+If those change over the course of the project, all the project manager needs to do is click on the date, and drag and drop it to the new date.
 It’s that simple.

-Because ProjectManager is cloud-based, once you execute the project and the plan is being worked on by your team, their status updates are instantly recorded.
+Because ProjectManager is online, once you execute the project and the plan is being worked on by your team, their status updates are instantly recorded.
 This means not only that the project is kept on track, but when stakeholders want to see that their requirements are being met, you can show them in real time.

 Requirements analysis is how project managers make sure their plan aligns with their stakeholders’ needs.
 It’s an important first step towards successful project completion.
 It’s a smaller project before the larger one, and both need a robust project management tool to make sure you’re in control.
-ProjectManager is a cloud-based project management software that delivers on the requirements management plan and the whole project.
+ProjectManager is online project management software that delivers on the requirements management plan and the whole project.
 Try it today for free with this 30-day trial.